frbelotto/FreeTimerAlert/README.md

 - **End sound**: `Assets/Sounds/timer-terminer.mp3`
 - **Disable audio**: Use `--mute` flag

-> **Note**: If your system lacks an audio backend (ALSA/PulseAudio), the application will continue to work and log a warning when attempting to play sounds.
+> **Note**: If your system lacks an audio backend (ALSA/PulseAudio on Linux), the application will continue to work and log a warning when attempting to play sounds.
+On Linux, you may need to install `gobject` and `cairo` development libraries if `playsound3` requires them.

 ## Command-Line Options